-NASBLA's Engineering, Research and Analysis Committee (ERAC), the NASBLA policy committee responsible for building and maintaining the Lighthouse, continues to research important topics and develop more reports and tools for your work.
+NASBLA's Engineering, Reporting and Analysis Committee (ERAC), the NASBLA policy committee responsible for building and maintaining the Lighthouse, continues to research important topics and develop more reports and tools for your work.

 If you've visited our committee page, you know that we have an ambitious charter.
 What does it really mean in practice?

 - We take on targeted research questions.
 ERAC teams analyze accident report data and other boating-related statistics to identify risk factors, patterns and trends in recreational boating accidents;

 - We work in partnership with the States, the U.S. Coast Guard, and other key agencies and organizations in the recreational boating community to improve the criteria, processes and training associated with reporting, collecting, entering and using accident data;